Alirez1043/Vehicle-Color-Recognition/README.md

-# Deploying Vehicle-Color-Recognition based Tensorflow model using Tensorflow Serving, Flask, Docker and Docker compose
+# Tensorflow model using Tensorflow Serving, Flask, Docker

 ## How to Run App